ANSSI-FR/rust-guide/src/04_language.md

 - A type is `Sync` if it is safe to share a immutable reference to it with another thread.

-Both traits are _unsafe traits_, i.e., the Rust compiler do not verify in any way that they are implemented correctly.
+Both traits are _unsafe traits_, i.e., the Rust compiler does not verify in any way that they are implemented correctly.
 The danger is real: an incorrect implementation may lead to **undefined behavior**.